cong-minhh/cong-minhh/README.md

 # Hi there! 👋 I'm Minh

 ## 🌐 About Me
-I am `Nguyễn Công Minh`, a passionate `Software Developer` with expertise in Full-Stack Development for web and mobile applications.
+I am Nguyễn Công Minh, a passionate Software Developer with expertise in Full-Stack Development for web and mobile applications.
 Enthusiastic about innovation and user-focused design, I thrive on collaborating in forward-thinking projects that drive meaningful impact through technology.

 ## 🚀 Programming Languages